In partnership with Facebook

 How to apply

-Registration is NOW OPEN for the next Trauma & Resilience Workshop, to be held on 9th & 11th November (in Russian).
+Registration is NOW OPEN for the next Trauma & Resilience Workshop, to be held on 11th & 13th January (in English).

 Note: Limited spaces are available, and completing the form does not guarantee you a place.
-If selected, a £10 deposit will be required to secure your place (refunded after completing both workshops).
+Successful participants will need to pay a £10 deposit to secure their place, this will be refunded upon completion of a post-workshop feedback form.

 Please note that the data collected through this form will be stored securely and the information will be accessible only to the partners involved in this project.